Necessary conditions for feedback stabilization and safety: Main results: stabilization and safety

 To complete the proof, it suffices to show that $\Hc^*(S;\R)$ is isomorphic to $\Hc^*(R;\R)$.
 And to do this, by the homotopy invariance of \v{C}ech-Alexander-Spanier cohomology \cite[p.~240]{spanier1966algebraic}, it suffices to prove that $S$ is homotopy equivalent to its interior $R=\interior(S)$.
 Letting $\Phi$ be as above, define $g\colon S\to R$ via $g\coloneqq \Phi^1|_S$ and define $h\colon R\hookrightarrow S$ to be the inclusion map.
 Since $h\circ g = \Phi^1|_S$ and $g\circ h = \Phi^1|_R$, the maps $G\colon [0,1]\times S\to S$ and $H\colon [0,1]\times R\to S$ defined by $G\coloneqq \Phi|_{[0,1]\times S}$ and $H\coloneqq \Phi|_{[0,1]\times R}$ are continuous homotopies from $h\circ g$ to $\id_S$ and from $g\circ h$ to $\id_R$, respectively.
 Thus, $h$ is a homotopy equivalence with homotopy inverse $g$; this completes the proof. \end{proof}

-The following is the second of our two main results; it follows directly from Theorem~\ref{th:generalized-brockett} and Lem.~\ref{lem:strict-inflowing-att-euler}. \begin{Th} Let $(\ctrl,\st,p,f)$ be a control system and $S\subset \st$ be a precompact subset.
-Assume that $S$ can be rendered safe. \begin{itemize} \item Then the Euler characteristic $\chi(S)$ is well-defined according to Def.~\ref{def:euler-cech}. \item Assume additionally that $\chi(S)\neq 0$.
+The following is the second of our two main results; it follows directly from Theorem~\ref{th:generalized-brockett} and Lem.~\ref{lem:strict-inflowing-att-euler} (see Fig.~\ref{fig:thm2-proof}). \begin{Th} Let $(\ctrl,\st,p,f)$ be a control system and $S\subset \st$ be a precompact subset.
+Assume that $S$ is savable. \begin{itemize} \item Then the Euler characteristic $\chi(S)$ is well-defined according to Def.~\ref{def:euler-cech}. \item Assume additionally that $\chi(S)\neq 0$.
 Then there exists a neighborhood $\cV\subset \T \st$ of $0_{\T \st}$ such that, if $X$ is any continuous vector field taking values in $\cV$, then \end{itemize} \end{Th}

+\begin{Rem}[cf. Rem.~\ref{rem:clf}] For a broad subclass of control systems \eqref{eq:control-system}, existence of a ``control barrier function'' \cite{ames2019control} for $S$ implies existence of a continuous safe feedback \cite{ames2017cbf}, so Theorem~\ref{th:safety} can be used to rule out the existence of a control barrier function.
+Ruling out the need to search for one might save valuable time and computational resources \cite{papachristodoulou2005tutorial}. \end{Rem}